-These soft-batch cookies are the best cassava flour chocolate chip cookies you will ever find.
+These soft-batch cookies are the best chocolate chip cassava flour cookies you will ever find.
 I took the best recipe in the world and made it Paleo.
-I was talking to my friend and she was saying how incredibly delicious these chocolate chip cookies from Sally’s Baking Addiction were and how I HAD to try them.
+I was talking to my friend and she was saying how incredibly delicious these chocolate chip cookies from Sally's Baking Addiction were and how I HAD to try them.

 I do have another Paleo chocolate chip cookies recipe on my blog and they are good, but they are totally different.
 They are on the other spectrum of chocolate cookies.
 They are made with almond flour and come out crisp and nutty.
 So, it totally depends on which kind of Paleo chocolate chip cookies recipe you like.
 If you like soft cookies, give these a try.

 - pure maple syrup * for the brown sugar

 - honey for the white sugar

 - Real Salt * for regular salt

 - Enjoy Life chocolate chips * for regular chocolate chips

 Enjoy Life chocolate chips are what I would call Paleo-ish.
 Technically, the cane sugar in them isn't Paleo.
 But if you go with the dark chocolate variety, there is less cane sugar in them than with sweet or semi-sweet.
 These aren't something you want to eat all the time.
 But let's get real.
 The Paleo diet can be tough to stick to, and if you want something to treat yourself or reward yourself with, these are a whole lot healthier than a Twinkie.

 Check out this Paleo cassava flour post for more delicious cassava flour recipes.Print